-If you need help before orientation, several experienced advisers will be available during June for email or phone questions. (email is the best method since summer office hours are often erratic, with more time being spent in labs or libraries.)
+If you need help before orientation, several experienced advisers will be available during June for email or phone questions.
+Email is the best method since summer office hours are often erratic, with more time being spent in labs or libraries.
 The names advisers and their contact information will be added to this page around June 1.
+Email the Registrar's Office at firstname.lastname@example.org with any WebTree or registration questions you might have.

 Our summer advisers are chosen for their general knowledge of the curriculum and of the needs of first-year students.
 At this point, you won't need an adviser in the department of your probable major or one connected to your professional aspirations.
 The first semester is really about general graduation requirements applicable to everyone.